 1.3 Research Justification

 Mine safety and enhanced communication in underground mines should be prioritized.
 These issues may be addressed using emerging technologies, including the Internet of Things (IoT), artificial intelligence (AI), and Machine Learning (ML).
 These technologies may become handy in monitoring near real-time and predicting the mine environment, such as air quality in underground mines.
 The challenges experienced in the underground mines include inhaling toxic gases such as carbon monoxide, carbon dioxide, and particulate matter from the blasting, geological strata during drilling, and heavy machines.
-Traditionally, miners used canary cages to monitor safety, whereas sensitive birds were utilized to detect the levels of carbon monoxide.
+Traditionally, miners used canary cages to monitor safety, whereas where sensitive birds were utilized to detect the levels of carbon monoxide.
 With the loss of biodiversity, this method may not hold, and thus, the mine workers would be exposed to these gases, causing fatality.
 Another attempt has been using flame safety lamps that extinguish the flame before the gas levels reach dangerous levels.
 This suitable method might not be very effective in detecting trim levels of gases and does not offer communication services to the miners on the surface of the mines for effective operation.
-Furthermore, the emerging technologies that may help improve communication networks in underground mines will significantly benefit the artisanal and small-scale miners because increased productivity leads to economic growth, resulting in improved livelihoods in line with UN Sustainable Development Goal #3.
+Furthermore, the emerging technologies that may help improve communication networks in underground mines will significantly benefit the artisanal and small-scale miners because increased productivity leads to economic growth, resulting in improved livelihoods in line with UN Sustainable Development Goal (SDG) #3.
 Improving the air quality monitoring in underground mines and providing rapid communication will help address the underground mine workers' health and safety concerns and lower the fatalities in line with SDG #8.
 By enhancing underground communications, increasing productivity, and reducing underground accidents, this research will promote decent working conditions and develop sustainable economic growth for the miners, thus promoting SDG #9.
 The projects also help achieve the African Union Agenda 2063: Aspiration 1: prosperous Africa through increased productivity and economic growth.

 1.4 Objectives